Manica Province: History

 The province was located in the old Manica kingdom which probably existed since medieval times and existed until the 19th century.
 Several larger towns in the region were founded before the Portuguese arrival.

 Later it came under Portuguese influence.
 The territory of the current province was part of the grant of the Mozambique Company, established in 1891.
 The territory came under direct control under the Portuguese colonial administration in 1942, the "District of Beira" was established, which came to be known as the "District of Manica and Sofala" in 1947.

 On 5 August 1970, this district was divided into "District Vila Pery" (the old name of Chimoio) and "District of Sofala".
 During the period of the transitional government (7 September 1974 to 25 June 1975) the District of Vila Pery was renamed "Province of Vila Pery" and later to its present name.

 In 2008, when the incumbent president of Zimbabwe, Robert Mugabe lost the first round of the presidential elections, violence broke out in the country.
 This forced large number of people to flee to Manica.

 The province is headed by a provincial governor who is appointed by the President.
-Raimundo Diomba was the governor from 2005–07, Maurício Vieira from 2007 to 2010.
+Raimundo Diomba was the governor from 2005 to 2007, Maurício Vieira from 2007 to 2010.
 Ana Comoana is the current provincial governor.
 Landmines are present in the province and deaths caused by them have been reported.